daniel3735928559/guppy/README.md

 * Include `guppy/guppy.js` as well as `lib/katex-modified.min.js` and
   `lib/katex.min.css` files in your page.

-* Pass the path to `guppy/transform.xsl` to `Guppy.guppy_init` as in the example above.
+* Pass the paths to `guppy/transform.xsl` and `guppy/symbols.json` to
+  `Guppy.guppy_init` as in the example above.
 This only needs to happen once per page.

 * For each div that you want turned into a Guppy instance, call `new Guppy()` passing in as the first argument either the Element object